aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 terraform apply -var="debug=true" -var="data_rate=1000" -var="testcase=../testcases/{{testcase name}}" -var="install_package_source=local" -var-file="../testcases/{{testcase name}}/parameters.tfvars"
 ```

-to do so, a private key will be dump to disk so that you can use it to login instances.
+to do so, a private key will be dumped to disk so that you can use it to login instances.

 please note don't run `terraform destroy` before you finish debugging, otherwise the resources will be clean up.

 Basically, performance test launches two ec2 instance:

-1. An `collector instance` to install AWS Otel Collector, and CloudWatch Agent to collect the cpu/mem metrics.
+1. An `collector instance` to install ADOT Collector, and CloudWatch Agent to collect the cpu/mem metrics.
 2. An `sample-app instance` to launch the sample app container and the mocked server containers, which sends and receives data, if you are sending data to the real endpoint, you can ignore the mock server container.

 ### Log into the collector instance